TechMagic

 Our Experience in Dedicated Team Services

-TechMagic is a software product development company with nine years of dedicated development team experience.
+TechMagic is a software product development company with more than a decade of delivery experience and strong expertise in building dedicated team development setups for startups, scale-ups, and enterprise clients.
 A narrow focus on AWS, Serverless, JavaScript, Salesforce, and Native Mobile has allowed us to achieve strong expertise and provide customers with a high-quality service.

 We work with businesses of any size, from small startups to established companies with thousands of employees.
 At the same time, your location is not important to us since we have experience in adapting to the various time zones and cultures of the US and Europe.